"Homer, on your way out, if you wanna kill somebody, it would help me a lot."

 This villain will invite the hero out to tea

-, offer him a favorite dish
+, offer them a favorite dish

 , talk friendly, try to appeal to the hero's better nature, and convince the heroes that the villain's plan